vibbits/training-material/topics/python-programming/tutorials/11_modules/tutorial.md

 ## 11.3 How to create your own module
 The easiest example is importing a module from within the same working directory.
 Let's create a Python module called `module1.py` with the code of the function `getMeanValue()` that we have written earlier (and you can find here below).

-**Create a module in Jupyter Lab/Notebook**
+> ### {% icon hands_on %} Create your own module
+>
+> To create your own module from Jupyter Notebook, follow these steps:
-- In order to create a module in Jupyter Lab, first create a new notebook
+> 1. In order to create a module in Jupyter Lab, first create a new notebook
-- Rename the notebook (e.g. 'module1.ipynb') and copy paste the code in the notebook
+> 2. Rename the notebook (e.g. 'module1.ipynb') and copy paste the code in the notebook
-- Click 'File', 'Download as' and 'Python'
+> 3. Click 'File', 'Download as' and 'Python'
-- Jupyter will not download it in some local folder, copy it to your current working directory (in our case in the same directory as we're in right now).
+> 4. Jupyter will not download it in some local folder, copy it to your current working directory (in our case in the same directory as we're in right now).
+>
+{: .hands_on}

-Unfortunately, Jupyter Lab/Notebook doesn't have a streamlined & straightforward way of creating Python modules and Python scripts.
+Unfortunately, Jupyter Notebook doesn't have a streamlined & straightforward way of creating Python modules and Python scripts.
 When you export the notebook, it will always export the whole Notebook and not just a part of it, which makes it very messy if you have a very large notebook.

 Import the following code in the `module1.py` file.